 5. Drink up

 Don't forget to drink fluids.
-You need adequate fluids before, during and after exercise to help prevent dehydration.
+You need to have enough fluids before, during and after exercise to help prevent dehydration.

-- Drink roughly 2 to 3 cups (473 to 710 milliliters) of water during the two to three hours before your workout.
+- Drink roughly 2 to 3 cups (473 to 710 milliliters) of water during the 2 to 3 hours before your workout.

 - Drink about 1/2 to 1 cup (118 to 237 milliliters) of water every 15 to 20 minutes during your workout.
-Adjust amounts related to your body size and the weather.
+Change amounts related to your body size and the weather.

-- Drink roughly 2 to 3 cups (473 to 710 milliliters) of water after your workout for every pound (0.5 kilogram) of weight you lose during the workout.
+- Drink roughly 2 to 3 cups (473 to 710 milliliters) of water after your workout for every pound (0.5 kilogram) of weight lost during it.

 Water is generally the best way to replace lost fluids.
-But if you're exercising for more than 60 minutes, use a sports drink.
-Sports drinks can help maintain your body's electrolyte balance and give you a bit more energy because they contain carbohydrates.
+But if you're exercising for more than 60 minutes, try a sports drink.
+Sports drinks can help keep your body's electrolyte balance.
+And they can give you a bit more energy because they have carbohydrates in them.

 Let experience be your guide

 When it comes to eating and exercise, everyone is different.
-So pay attention to how you feel during your workout and to your overall performance.
+So notice how you feel during your workout and how your overall performance is affected by what you eat.
 Let your experience guide you on which pre- and post-exercise eating habits work best for you.
-Consider keeping a journal to monitor how your body reacts to meals and snacks so that you can tweak your diet for optimal performance.
+Think about keeping a journal to see how your body reacts to meals and snacks so that you can change your diet for your best performance.

 See more In-depth